uni-notes/uni-notes/docs/CS_Electives/Machine_Learning/01_Intro.md

 # Introduction

-This introductory page is a big long, but that's because all the below concepts are common to every upcoming topic.

 ## Machine Learning

 > Field of study that enables computers to learn without being explicitly programmed; machine learns how to perform task $T$ from experience $E$ with performance measure $P$.